mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 (Zucker and Prieto 1977)

 In economics, there are several models of discrimination, including taste-based (Becker 1961), statistical discrimination (Phelps 1972; Arrow 1973) but "taste-based and statistical discrimination theories... are extremely difficult to distinguish in terms of observable behaviors" (Fernandez and Greenberg 2013).
+Government hours study suggesting taste-based (Giuletti et al. 2017).

 Statistical discrimination operates "without assuming racial or gender animus, or preference bias, against members of a targeted group" (Fang and Moro 2011).
 Echoing the review in Anwar and Fang (2012), this has been studied by many researchers: